pratalytics/bigquery_googleanalytics/README.md

 ```

 ### Conceptual  questions
-1. What are the two required clauses in any SQL query and what is the order they should be in?
+* What are the two required clauses in any SQL query and what is the order they should be in?
+* How do you format the table name in the `FROM` clause?
-2. How do you separate multiple columns?
+* How do you separate multiple columns?
-3. How do you select every column in the table?
+* How do you select every column in the table?
-4. How do you you format column names?
+* How do you you format column names?
-5. How do you limit your results?
+* How do you limit your results?

 ### Exercises
 1. Select columns which has client ID, the visit number, session ID, session start time and date
 2. Select any two columns from the following records - totals, trafficSource, device, geoNetwork.
 Can you select columns from hits.eCommerceAction?
 What error do you get?

-## Filtering the results
+## Quering multiple tables, Filtering and Sorting the results

+### Querying Multiple tables

+#### Conceptutal Questions
+* What are wildcard tables and when to use it?
+* Are the tables in GA 360 big query dataset eligible for wildcard table operations?
+Why?
+* What is the table wildcard symbol and how to use it?
+* In which clause do you use the `_TABLE_SUFFIX` operator?
+* How do you query all the tables?
+* How do you query a range of tables?
+* How do you query selected tables?
+* True or False: Shorter or empty prefixes work better than the longer prefixes

 ### Conceptual Questions
 1. Which clause to use to filter the results?